Haseeb-21/Web-Project/breakdownOfWork.md

 Week 4

+Haseeb Murtaza:
-Haseeb Murtaza: Added a weather API to display current temperature, feels-like temperature and weather conditions.
+Added a weather API to display current temperature, feels-like temperature and weather conditions.
 To implement this, I needed to rewatch the lecture on API's and search for a suitable API (visualcrossing).

+Updated index.html.
+Changed the testimonial pictures and the information about the app.

 Ivan Chen:
 Merged weather API into master branch.